In This Article

 - 1 tsp Maggi seasoning sauce

-- 2 TB regular (not light) soy sauce
+- 2 TB regular soy sauce

-- 1/2 tsp table salt, plus more to taste
+- ½ tsp table salt, plus more to taste

-- 1/2 tsp white pepper, plus more to taste
+- ½ tsp white pepper, plus more to taste

 - 2 stalks green onion, thinly sliced

 - Add the peas/carrots and diced ham.
 Stir to combine and heat through.
 Add the green onions and scrambled eggs.
 Stir to incorporate and heat through.

 - If desired, add a bit more salt and white pepper to taste.
 Serve warm.
 Store any leftovers in an airtight container in the fridge for 3-4 days.